PORT OF EDMONDS ENVIRONMENTAL POLICY

 During 2018, the Port enlisted Landau Associates and Pacific Northwest Pollution Prevention Resource Center (PPRC) to complete a review of its landscape program and groundskeeping chemical use.
 The review revealed that:

-As part of our environmental protocols for 2019, the Port will initiate a pilot study using alternative products and concentrations for weed control.
-The purpose of this study will be to evaluate effectiveness of each product and determine whether these products can be cost effective and successful substitutes for maintaining Port properties in the future.
+As part of our environmental protocols for 2019, the Port initiated a pilot study using alternative products and concentrations for weed control.
+The purpose of this study is to evaluate effectiveness of each product and determine whether these products can be cost effective and successful substitutes for maintaining Port properties in the future.

 The replacement of old tar-based roofing at Harbor Square with energy efficient and low-toxicity roofing material was completed in 2013, significantly reducing contaminants in storm water from the roofs.
 The Port has initiated phased paving repairs at Harbor Square to improve the operability and integrity of paving surfaces.
 The Port has installed and maintains stormwater filters in all stormwater drains on Port property, including Harbor Square and the marine waterfront.